bamidev/browser-window/docs/GETTING-STARTED.md

 cmake .
 ```
 Keep in mind that currently, right out of the box, CEF seems to miss a symbol when compiled.
-This can be solved by defining `DCHECK_ALWAYS_ON` before compiling, which should be straightforward when using Visual Studio.
+This can be solved by defining `DCHECK_ALWAYS_ON` before compiling, which can be straightforward in
+Visual Studio.
+Otherwise, you can also just add `add_compile_definitions(DCHECK_ALWAYS_ON=1)` to the beginning of
+the `CMakeLists.txt` file.
-In the other cases, another solution might be to build the cmake project in debug mode: `cmake -DCMAKE_BUILD_TYPE=Debug .`
+Another solution might be to build the cmake project in debug mode: `cmake -DCMAKE_BUILD_TYPE=Debug .`

 #### Unix-like Systems